First Rule of 2021 Wearable: Everything is Subject to change

+This year, The Wearable Art Show will look different but it is more important than ever, and we are really excited about some of the fun, creative ways we will bring the 35th Annual Wearable Art Show “Mixed-Up!” to our community.
 The Ketchikan Area Arts and Humanities Council began the Wearable Art Show in 1986.
-It has since become one of Ketchikan’s favorite events, copied in communities across Alaska and in Washington.
+It has since become one of Ketchikan’s favorite events and is copied in communities across Alaska and in Washington.
 The Wearable Art Show features one-of-a-kind, handcrafted artwork designed to be worn by the human body.
-Artists of all media are invited to create functional - and not so functional - pieces of WEARABLE ART for the runway.
+Artists of all media are invited to create functional - and not so functional - pieces of WEARABLE ART.

-You are encouraged, but not required, to create pieces that align with the theme for the 34th Annual Wearable Art Show - "Once Upon a Time".
-The theme informs the set design and promotion of the show, however it shouldn’t limit your creativity.
+You are encouraged, but not required, to create pieces that align with the theme for "Mixed-Up!" the 35th Annual Wearable Art Show.
+Obviously, this is one Mixed-Up year!
+The theme helps to unite the production of the show, however, it shouldn’t limit your creativity.
 As an art form, Wearable Art can be provocative and challenging and can include mature subject matter.
-We encourage you to be expressive with this art form!
+As always we encourage you to be expressive with this art form!

 We are lucky to have highly efficient, creative, and insightful leadership in the development of the event in the form of the Wearable Art Show Committee.
-This committee of volunteers meets beginning in October to evaluate the previous year's event, to solve technical problems, to lead the presentation of the event and to manage the legions of volunteers that are crucial in making the event possible.
+This committee of volunteers has been meeting since May to evaluate and create a wearable extravaganza that will not be canceled.

 Loren McCue, Chair

-We always need volunteers to help with set design, securing food donation, with food preparation, and with tearing down after the event.
-If you know someone who is able to help out please let Jackie know at JackieKeizer@yahoo.com
+As always, we will need volunteers to help with setting up and tearing down each performance.
+If you know someone who is able to help, please let Katy know at email@example.com

-This is an online registration form for an Individual Artist wishing to participate in the Wearable Art Show.
-If you are a teacher working with a student group you will need to fill out a Student GROUP form by hand.
-Please download that form HERE.
-Schools may only submit a total of 2 Group entries to the show.
-If you have individual students wishing to participate they will need to submit an Individual Artist registration form.
+This is an online registration form for an Individual Artist wishing to participate in "Mixed-Up!" the 35th Annual Wearable Art Show.
+If you are a teacher working with a student wishing to participate they will need to submit an Individual Artist registration form.

 While young artists are welcome to participate in the Wearable Art Show, they must be mature enough to be backstage without a parent/guardian.
 There will be no constant adult supervision.
-Artists under the age of 18 will automatically be placed in the matinee performance only, but may be chosen to be included in the Gala performances if given permission by a parent or guardian.
+Some of our venues could be bars.

-To minimize crowding backstage, we will provide backstage passes only for artists, models, and those who need to assist models with intricate and/or cumbersome pieces only.
-We will not provide additional passes at a later date.
-To receive a pass for assistance for your model, you must provide the assistant's name here.
+To minimize crowding backstage, and to adhere to capacity regulations of the individual venues, we will provide backstage passes only for models, and the artist who needs to assist models with intricate and/or cumbersome pieces only.
+We will not provide additional passes.
+Models helping Models!

 Each Individual Artist may submit up to two entries.
 Entries can include multiple models.